chloealbright/DevHiveMind/Companies/Companies Worked At/TD/Business Requirements Life cycle.md

 Additionally, recognizing that a conversation can serve as another form of traceability, fostering communication and understanding across stakeholders.
 This ensures a comprehensive approach to decision-making and project progression.

+We operate within a practice, specifically in the enablement team, focusing on people-oriented tasks.
+Despite the usual placement of BSAs on technical teams, our team composition involves software engineers at level 10, with the software architect positioned at the product family level, where each product family typically has only one architect.

+The structure includes approximately 2 to 4 software engineers per pod, one BSA, and one QA per software engineer.
+Currently, the role is designated as a "social engineer" rather than a traditional software engineer.